PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ### Generating code

-It can even generate code:
+It can even generate code.
+I think it can be a game-changer on its own.

 ![fibo.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670406524124/hZZFVItCZ.png align="left")